funkeyfreak/Crawl/README.md

-# NodeJSBot
+# Crawl
-A simple node js bot, for kicks and giggles mostly
+A simple node js bot for easilying pinging other users via sms